normalize/native-or-bluebird/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

+> As node 0.10 beceomes outdated and iojs is merged with node.js,
+> this module is now relevant to only a few platforms.
+> Thus, this module is considered obsolete.

 Use either `bluebird` or the native `Promise` implementation.
 If no implementation is found, an error will be thrown: